roicastrocasal/api-definition/README.md

 ## Attributes

 ### KeyLabel attribute
-Attributes in which may define a key (Integer, string, decimal, boolean) and a value
+Attributes in which may define a key (Integer, string, decimal, boolean) and a label

 #### Fields
 |Field| Description | Values|